Johnlon/spam-1/README.md

 The addressing modes also include the ability to apply an 8 but immediate value to the ALU "B" bus on any operation.

 <img src="docs/addressing.png" width="500"/>

-### Conditional Instructions

-Any instruction may be made conditional on the state of one of the processor status flags.
-This allows for some convenient programming patterns and allows for more symmetry, which appeals to me.
-The conditions include all of the ALU status flag outputs but also the UART ready for RX and TX flags.

 ## Instruction Set Architecture